EXPLORUMENTARY

 Picture

 This forest is filled with large, towering aspens.
-I make a mental note to return in the autumn.
 Many had names and dates carved into their trunks.
 The carving above has a date of August 24, 1951.
 The depiction of a mountain range with a moon overhead made this one unique.
 This is possibly a Basque sheep herder carving or "arborglyph".
-There are many Basque carvings in the high countries of the west; the sheep herders had a lot of time to pass and many carved not only their names, but also simple scenes of life in the mountains.
+Basque sheep herders had a lot of time to pass and many carved not only their names, but also simple scenes of life in the mountains.

 Picture